uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/index.rst

 The |vpl_full_name| is a programming interface for video processing and video analytics, focusing on building portable media pipeline on CPU, GPU, Deep Learning (DL) accelerators and FPGA.
-It aims for function and performance portabilities such that applications built with oneVPL can be efficiently executed on the current and future generation hardware without modification. oneVPL libary provides the following features:
+It aims for function and performance portability such that applications built with oneVPL can be efficiently executed on the current and future generation hardware without modification. oneVPL library provides the following features:

 1. Cross architecture building blocks for Decode, Video Processing, Encode and DL based video analytics.